doombubbles/bg3-mods/README.md

 **Gloves of Battlemage's Power** - This item is nonfunctional in the base game, so its effect is now: Whenever you deal spell damage to an enemy within 1.5m / 5ft, gain Arcane Acuity for 2 turns.
 Arcane Acuity also applies its bonus to weapon attack rolls.

+**Ring of Elemental Infusion** - Different Elemental Infusions on your weapon can now stack together

 ### Markoheshkir

 - Added "Force to be Reckoned With" attunement to Force damage